GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/python/index.md

 ### Get Client Token

-The `get_client_token` method is used to get a token which is sent as input parameter for other methods when the `protect_commands_with_access_token` is enabled in oxd-server.
+The `get_client_token` method is used to get a token which is sent as an input parameter for other methods when the `protect_commands_with_access_token` is enabled in oxd-server.

 **Request:**